 Where can I get support?

-St Patrick’s Mental Health Services have devised an excellent resource for carers which covers everything from hospital admission to taking care of yourself.
+We offer a useful resource for carers ,which covers everything from hospital admission to taking care of yourself.

 Care Alliance Ireland has set up an online social group to support carers during this time.

-Family Carers Ireland is also hosting an online carer’s coffee club every Thursday at 11am.
-Further information can be found here.
+Family Carers Ireland is also hosting an online carers' coffee club every Thursday at 11am.